 There are two options available when Booting a VM from your Altaro VM Backups:

 What is Boot from Backup Verification mode?

-As the name suggest, this is very helpful in troubleshooting.
-You don’t need to waste your restore restoring the entire VM to validate the configuration.
-Using Boot from backup verification mode feature, you can instantly boot up your backed up VMs in read-only mode.
-And moreover, the changes made to the booted VM will be discarded when verification is completed.
+Using the Boot from backup verification mode feature, you can instantly boot up your backed-up VMs in read-only mode.
+Moreover, the changes made to the booted VM will be discarded when verification is completed.

 What is Boot from Backup Recovery mode?

 The “Recovery mode – boot from backup” feature is one of my favorite features.
 If disaster strikes, the Hyper VM can be booted up instantly from the backup drive.

 This boot option gives you minimal downtime for your critical application.
 Simultaneously, you can restore the VM to the Hyper-V host.

 A simple guest VM reboot completes the recovery process and preserves any changes done while the VM was booted.